 The Working Group in Political Psychology and Behavior (WoGPoP) is an interdisciplinary forum for the presentation and discussion of current research that uses a psychological and empirical orientation to examine the micro-foundations of citizen and elite behavior.
 Our topics include but are not limited to identity, emotion, culture, beliefs, preferences (including public opinion and individual preferences), rationality, norms, cognition, group dynamics, ethnic politics, context effects, attribution, information, bargaining and trust.
 This is a methodologically plural forum open to faculty, graduate students, and other members of the academic community.

 The working group meets approximately every other week on Fridays (see calendar).
-Lunch and discussion of the paper begin at 12:00 p.m. in the Center for Government and International Relations (CGIS) South, room S354 unless otherwise specified.
+Lunch is served at 11:30AM and discussion of the paper begin at 12:00 p.m. in the Center for Government and International Relations (CGIS) South, room S050 unless otherwise specified.

 To subscribe to the WoGPoP listserv please follow this link: https://lists.hmdc.harvard.edu/mailman/listinfo/pol_psych.